 or series, as the author prefers

 —and ran from September 2011 to April 2013.
-However, the author has said that he is writing a book series and hopes to get it published.
+However, the author has also published his first novel,

 After the series ended, a dark, drug-oriented parody called